 Now users can download Vegetation and Productivity maps not only in the SHP format but also in the ISO-XML format.
-This feature is helpful for those clients with machinery terminals supporting ISO-XML who want their vehicles to carry out the variable-rate application of fertilizers and seeds.
+This feature is helpful for those clients with machinery terminals supporting ISO-XML who want their vehicles to carry out the variable-rate seeding and variable-rate application of fertilizers.

 ISO-XML Format For Data Manager

 It now becomes possible to import data from the machinery to the EOSDA Crop Monitoring platform in the ISO-XML format.